 I’m talking of course about the original Dynafit bindings that came on the scene about two decades ago.
 Hard to improve upon the original, and even the late 90s TLT IV still lives on virtually unchanged in the form of the Dynafit Speed model.
 The Vertical ST (10) and FT12 offer some improvements, although for many skiers even the original Speed is still preferable.
 Note though that for the 2011-12 season Dynafit is introducing the new “Radical” variations of its Speed, ST, and FT12 models with what appear to be more significant modifications, although I suspect skier opinion will diverge on the utility of some of the modifications.

 So, can Plum improve upon Dynafit’s fundamental design?
 My personal impression so far is that new Guide binding combines the best of all worlds, i.e., Speed, Vertical ST/FT, and even some of the upcoming features on the new Radical variations.
-But read on and decide for yourself, and also read Alex Wigley’s review, as personal preferences can certainly vary widely as to what features deserve the most weight (both on the scale and in the gear-selection process).
+But read on and decide for yourself.

-First off, the Guide is aimed straight at those users interested in the Speed and Vertical ST10/FT12.
+First off, the Guide model is aimed straight at those users interested in the Speed and Vertical ST10/FT12.
 By contrast, the G3 Onyx/Ruby with its extra plastic, moving parts, and weight has always struck me as aimed more toward the Diamir set or other skiers reluctant to take the Dynafit conversion.
 And the new ATK RT is somewhat of a hybrid between the Speed and more race-oriented models.
-(Dynafit has offered four such hybrids over the years, but they are all now discontinued, although coming back for the 2011-12 season in the form of the Speed Ultralight.)

 And of all the new “Tech” competitors (with adjustable release values), the Guide is definitely closest in all aspects to Dynafit, so I’ll focus my review on a compare/contrast with different Dynafit models.